alicja1306/Sentiment-Analysis-of-Killing-Eve-TV-Series/README.md

 ------------ | -------------
 WebScrapingIMDBReviews.py | Used selenium and beautifulsoup to extract reviews from IMDB website.
 RottenTomatoesAudienceReviews.py | Scraped audience reviews from RottenTomatoes website by using selenium and beautifulsoup.
-RottenTomatoesCriticsReviews.py | Extracted reviews from critics from RottenTomatoes with us of beautifulsoup and requests library.
+RottenTomatoesCriticsReviews.py | Extracted reviews from critics from RottenTomatoes with use of beautifulsoup and requests library.

 1. Implemented web scraper using BeautifulSoup and selenium to fetch reviews from IMDB and Rotten Tomatoes websites.